Artifact Title: That could be argued due to tendencies from the Fighters to go to locations other than the Mall or do things other than fights.

 The most ironic thing is that Martin and Backroom Six did absolutely nothing when the Mall Fighters started fighting Sister.

-Portal Network: The Hypercube System is basically that, in which you can go anywhere in the universe by using the Cubes as a tele-transportation system.
+Portal Network: The Hypercube System is basically that, in which you can go anywhere in the various universes and timelines by using the Cubes as a tele-transportation system.

 Plot Parallel: Often used by the Mall Fight Writers to give a meaning to things that happened long ago but don't make sense.